 *Please Note: Tested zip code was determined by highest population.

-Despite insurance coverage, the cost of a lab sleep study in a modern setting still averages around $4,500 out of pocket in the United States with the potential to pay upwards of $15,000 without insurance coverage.
+Despite insurance coverage, the cost of a lab sleep study in a modern setting averages around $4,500 in the United States with the potential to pay upwards of $15,000 in some extreme cases.
+Most healthcare providers will not schedule a lab sleep study for you without first confirming your insurance coverage, however, and the actual out-of-pocket cost is typically much lower than the bill itself.

 In stark contrast, you would be hard-pressed to find a home sleep apnea test that costs more than $200, regardless of your insurance policy.